simonkrauter/Xfce-Simple-Dark/readme.md

 ================

 Xfce-Simple-Dark is a set of dark themes for:
-- Xfce widgets,
+- GTK 2.0, 3.0 and 3.20 (GUI toolkit)
-- Xfce window decoration and
+- Xfwm4 (window manager)
-- Geany.<br>
+- Geany (text editor)

-The GTK 2.x and GTK 3.0 widget theme is based on https://github.com/vkuzel/Xfce-darkness .<br>
+The GTK 2.0 and GTK 3.0 theme is based on https://github.com/vkuzel/Xfce-darkness .<br>
-The GTK 3.20 widget theme is based on https://github.com/horst3180/vertex-theme .<br>
+The GTK 3.20 theme is based on https://github.com/horst3180/vertex-theme .<br>
 The window decoration theme is created from scratch.
 It exists in different sizes of the window decoration to support HiDPI environments.